bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product reviews

-You can query reviews for products.
+Query reviews for products.
 You retrieve only reviews that a merchant has approved.
 The following example retrieves the first review for the specified product:

 <!--
 type: tab